Aik-Nersisian/Projects/notifications/ReadMe.txt

 1: After using the Download as Zip method, extract only the 'notifications' folder and place it on your computer.
 2: Access the folder with Visual Studio (any supported IDE).
 3: Open two terminals.
 In first access the 'job' folder.
 In second access 'server' folder.
-In both terminals tun `npm install`.
+In both terminals run `npm install`.
 4. In the second terminal run `npm run dev`.
 This will run the Express Server.
 5. In the first terminal run `npm run serve`.
 This will run the front-end.